Three Waters reform: Frustrated mayor tells PM 'you have lost the people'

 As an increasing number of district and regional councils rally against the controversial Three Waters reform, a frustrated mayor has told the Prime Minister her Government has "lost the people" over the proposed water restructures.

-And the mayor of another Hawke's Bay council has doubled down on his earlier criticism of the process has been handled, labelling it as "appalling".
+And the mayor of another Hawke's Bay council has doubled down on his earlier criticism of the way the process has been handled, labelling it as "appalling".

 Cabinet is currently considering 47 recommendations made by an independent working group – made up of 20 local government and iwi representatives - over the Government's proposed water reforms.